ibm-cloud-docs/vmwaresolutions/services/entrust-kc_considerations.md

 Entrust KeyControl on {{site.data.keyword.cloud}} simplifies the management of encrypted workloads.
 This service automates and simplifies the lifecycle of encryption keys, including key storage, key distribution, key rotation, and key revocation.
 Using FIPS 140-2 compliant encryption, enterprises can easily manage encryption keys at scale.
 Entrust KeyControl on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
 {: shortdesc}

-Previous installations of Entrust KeyControl 5.0.1 are supported for {{site.data.keyword.vcf-auto-short}} with NSX-V instances.
-{: note}

 ## Technical specifications for Entrust KeyControl
 {: #entrust-kc_considerations-specs}